albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 Box b: a closed box
 ```

-Both boxes are independent and while a box is open, the other one can be closed.
-Note that the same methods are used by all instances of the object.
+Both boxes are independent and while one of the boxes is opened, the other one is unaffected.
+The state of one box is independent from all other boxes.
+Note that the same methods are used by all instances of the object, while each object maintain its state.
 Instance methods need to work with an instance, and that's why a `NullPointerException` is thrown when the we try to invoke an instance method on a `null` variable.

-Consider the following to objects and the variables `x` and `y` of type `Box`.
+Consider the following two objects and the variables `x` and `y`, both of type `Box`.

 ```java
 final Box x = new Box();
 final Box y = new Box();
 ```

-The instance method needs to be invoked on an object or a non-null variable.
-When an instance method is invoked, Java will fetch all variables for that object and makes them available to this method.
+An instance method needs to be invoked on an object or a non-null variable.
+When an instance method is invoked, Java will fetch all properties for that object and make them available to the instance method.

 Consider the following code fragment.